Use fault injection with your Amazon ECS and Fargate workloads - Amazon Elastic Container Service

 Customers can utilize fault injection with Amazon ECS on both Amazon EC2 and Fargate to test how their application responds to certain impairment scenarios.
 These tests provide information you can use to optimize your application's performance and resiliency.

 When fault injection is enabled, the Amazon ECS container agent allows tasks access to new fault injection endpoints.
-Customers must opt-in in order to use fault injection by adding the optional enableFaultInjection parameter to their task definition and setting the value to true.
+You need to opt-in in order to use fault injection by setting the enableFaultInjection task definition parameter value to true.
 The default value is false.

 { ... "enableFaultInjection": true }